 Fitbit Sense review: Price and competition

 Then, there’s the Fitbit Versa 3.
-It’s cheaper than the Sense, doesn’t have any of the more expensive (and underbaked) sensors, and is pretty much the same watch from hardware to software.
+It’s around $100 cheaper than the Sense, doesn’t have any of the more expensive (and underbaked) sensors, and is pretty much the same watch from hardware to software.
 I see no reason to buy the Fitbit Sense over the Versa 3 if you don’t need the extra sensors.

-If you’re looking into buying the Fitbit Sense mainly for its health-focused nature, you should also consider checking out the Withings ScanWatch.
+Finally, if you’re looking into buying the Fitbit Sense mainly for its health-focused nature, you should also consider checking out the Withings ScanWatch.
 It certainly can’t hold a candle to Fitbit’s smartwatch features, but the ScanWatch is medically certified for ECG and will soon be for sleep apnea detection too.
 It’s available for about the same price.

 Fitbit Sense review: The verdict